Microfluidics in life science:

 When using bulk methods, insights into the heterogenous nature of cell populations is lost, this is why microfluidics has changed the way that scientists carry out their single cell protocols.
 Microfluidics enables truly single cell workflows, without adding additional time, effort, or expertise in many cases.
 Dolomite Bio was launched to bridge the gap between biologists and microfluidics, allowing researchers to complete single cell RNA-sequencing without the need for prior microfluidic knowledge or experience.
 The Nadia Instrument, Nadia Innovate and Nadia Go systems give users the option to perform pre-optimized protocols or develop their own scRNA Seq protocols.

 Microfluidics can revolutionize not only single cell research, but it can also be used in a wide range of applications.
 With that in mind, Dolomite Bio has become Do Bio.
 In our mission to make microfluidics accessible we have utilized our decades of microfluidics experience to develop flexible, open systems, which can process a wide variety of biologicals, from cells, to mRNA, to protein and lipids.
-Researchers can develop cutting edge protocols and applications for life-science and pharmaceutical research including droplet genomics, hydrogel formation, lipid nanoparticle production and customization.
+Researchers can develop cutting edge protocols and applications for life-science and pharmaceutical research including droplet genomics, hydrogel formation and customization.
 You’re not limited to just single cell research.

 Why use microfluidics?